momentohq/public-dev-docs/docs/develop/sdks-integrations/aws-secrets-manager.md

 <details>
   <summary>Do I have to do this?</summary>
-No. You can store your Momento API token in an environment variable or a file, but that is not best practice as it is not as secure as storing it in something like AWS Secrets Manager.
+No. You can store your Momento auth token in an environment variable or a file, but that is not best practice as it is not as secure as storing it in something like AWS Secrets Manager.
 </details>